 When I was first advised to get a blogging mentor, I scoffed at the idea – largely out of pride.
 I’ve since changed my tune!
 To spare you the same heartache, I’ll share three ways a mentor could have helped advance my blogging career from the beginning, then discuss how you can find a mentor of your own.
 However, before that, let’s look at why having a mentor is a good idea.
 Keep Reading

 Most beginner freelance writers have no idea what they should charge per word.

-I know this because I recently put the word out that I was looking for freelance bloggers to work with me, and I received quotes (per word) from one rupee (that’s about $0.02) to to one dollar.
+I know this because I put the word out that I was looking for freelance bloggers to work with me, and I received quotes (per word) from one rupee (that’s about $0.02) to one dollar.

 I’ll start by ruling out the extremes for freelance bloggers: you shouldn’t be working for any less than $0.02 per word, but nor can you reasonably hope to work for anything close to a dollar per word.

 But where on earth should you be in-between those numbers?

 You pitched a new writing job and your prospect is interested.
 Now what?

 Unless they’ve given you a clear idea of alternative next steps, it’s typically up to you to propose some blog post or article ideas.
 You’ll have to do this for prospects, but also for recurring clients that you write for on an ongoing basis.